thephpleague/url/4.0/components/query.md

 Another way to select parameters from the query object is to filter them.
 Filtering is done using the same arguments as PHP's `array_filter`.

-You can filter the query according to its parameters values:
+You can filter the query according to the parameters value:

 ~~~php
 use League\Uri\Components\Query;